sonal-sithara/top_notch_bottom_bar/README.md

 - `showElevation` - if false the bottom bar elevation will be removed
 - `animationDuration` - time duration for the notch and text animation
 - `initialIndex` - set initial selected item
+- `showCurvedBar` - if false the bottom bar curve will be removed
+- `showCurvedBarAnimation` - if false the bottom bar curve animation will be removed

 ### TopNotchItem